Britons sent abroad as children sue government over abuse

-LONDON (AP) — Britons who were sent overseas as children under state-approved programs from 1945 to 1970 are suing the British government over the abuse and neglect they suffered.
+LONDON (AP) — Britons who were sent overseas as poor or orphaned children under state-approved programs in the decades after World War II are suing the British government over the abuse and neglect they suffered, their lawyer said Wednesday.

-In March a child abuse inquiry ordered the government compensate 2,000 survivors of programs that sent poor children and orphans to countries including Australia, Canada and Southern Rhodesia — now Zimbabwe.
+In March a child-abuse inquiry ordered the government to compensate 2,000 survivors of programs that sent children to countries including Australia, Canada and Southern Rhodesia — now Zimbabwe.

-Many ended up in institutions where they were physically and sexually abused, or were sent to work as farm laborers.
+The survivors are the last wave of some 150,000 children sent to Britain’s then-colonies starting in the 17th century.
+The programs were intended to ease pressure on British social services, provide the children with a fresh start and supply the empire with a sturdy supply of white workers.
+But many children ended up in institutions where they were physically and sexually abused, or were sent to work as farm laborers.

-Lawyer Alan Collins, who represents more than 100 survivors, says he has filed papers at London’s High Court because the government has not set up a compensation plan.
+The British government took over primary responsibility for the policy after World War II and did not end it until 1970.

 Most Read Nation & World Stories